microsoft/ignite-learning-paths-training-mod/mod30/directors_cut.md

 11. Upload a new image from the app and show it processed in the event grid.
 12. Navigate to storage and show the thumbnail.

-As a bonus, you can show the "events" in storage to display the subscription and related metrics.
+As a bonus, you can show the "events" in storage to display the subscription and related metrics at.

-ignite-learning-paths-training-mod\mod30\src\Mod30Functions\Mod30Functions\Mod30Functions\TailwindFunctions.cs

 ## <a href="./#la"></a>Logic Apps, Slides 40 - 45 about 5 minutes